packbackbooks/engineering-docs/careers/managing-engineer.md

 The managing engineer path focuses on team and organizational leadership.

+Regardless of the level, all managers are fundamentally measured by whether their team(s):

+* build the right thing the right way
+* foster growth, productivity, and excellence
+* operate as a black box while offering full observability

 ## Team Lead (Senior Engineer)

 A Team Lead is the manager of a small to mid-sized team according to agile principles.
 They are learning the ropes of people management and are proficient project managers.
 As a leader they track the team's efficiency and quality of work and work alongside their teammates to ensure timely delivery of high quality work.
 They should be focused on making a 10x impact on the team; which can only be done by empowering others, optimizing processes, and identifying the highest impact projects.